Subaru Natsuki: Creation and development

-The series' editor at MF Bunko J, Masahito Ikemoto, first became aware of the web novel in April 2013 when it began to appear on his Twitter feed.
-He was immediately impressed by the series' use of Subaru's Return by Death, and how it was a "depressing, yet surprising, twist on the fantasy genre" before he began working with Nagatsuki to adapt the series into a light novel.

-Nagatsuki conceived of Return by Death under the assumption that it would help the main character become stronger with each use before changing his mind.
-Instead, he decided to develop Subaru through the latter's deaths.
-Nagatsuki decided to explore Subaru's deaths in the light novel as he found this concept to be rarely explored in other series.
-In order to keep the narrative entertaining, Nagatsuki gives Subaru a challenge with every Return by Death and subjects him to gruesome experiences, such as the time where he is eaten by animals.
-Subaru was created to be a young man assisting a silver-haired girl.
-While the first original video animation of the series focused on Subaru's attempts to save the world, the second one aimed to bring a parallel with Emilia's quest happening at the same time.
+Although Subaru dies multiple times, the scene where he is eaten by rabbits was the most gruesome to the novelist, who claimed nothing scarier would happen in the novels.
+The scene was based on the 1997 film The Lost World: Jurassic Park where Compsognathus dinosaurs devour the character of Dieter Stark.
+In particular, Nagatsuki said that he liked the fear the Jurassic Park franchise shows when showing small creatures able eat people.
+Despite the rabbits' scene being the scariest death for the author, he still tries to come up with surprises when killing Subaru in each arc of the novels.
+When Subaru becomes unable to use his Return by Death power and everybody around him becomes an enemy, the novelist found it difficult to write the story.

-Illustrator Shin'ichirō Ōtsuka submitted a number of character designs for the major characters to Ikemoto.
+Illustrator Shin'ichirō Ōtsuka submitted to Ikemoto a number of character designs for the major characters.
 Subaru's initial design made him look like a delinquent, with Ōtsuka later describing it as "not the face of a boy in his teens".
 Ikemoto requested that the character be "more friendly and less fierce" so that the audience could empathize with him during emotional scenes.
+Given that Subaru was conceived as an ordinary teenager, Ōtsuka avoided giving him the stylishness of an ikemen.
 After joining the project, Yoshiko Nakamura and scriptwriter Eiji Umehara had to readjust their views of the main character and rewrite scenes where they had made Subaru appear "cool".
 At Masaharu Watanabe's direction, Nakamura had to rewrite Subaru's telling of The Red Ogre Who Cried in episode 6 multiple times.